Cloud-scale gas properties, depletion times, and star formation efficiency per free-fall time in PHANGS--ALMA: Data and methods

 We observe significant galaxy-to-galaxy scatter in our data, meaning that individual galaxies trace out offset relationships in the \taudep\ vs.\ gas properties parameter space.
 This situation is common in resolved studies of star formation scaling relations \citep[e.g., see][]{LEROY13SFGAS} and likely reflects a mixture of physical scatter due to unplotted additional parameters and/or systematic uncertainties that operate galaxy by galaxy (e.g., calibration uncertainties, uncertainties in the adopted $\alpha_{\rm CO}$, SFR calibration uncertainties, etc.).
 We account for this in two ways.
 First we estimate uncertainties on our fits using a ``per galaxy'' bootstrapping approach, where we repeatedly re-draw $N$ galaxies from the parent sample and refit the relation between \taudep\ and gas properties.
 Second, we construct a version of our plots in which we first normalize the \taudep\ or \eff\ for each region by the mean \taudep\ or \eff\ for the galaxy in which that region resides and then analyze the normalized results.
 We calculate the mean \taudep\ or \eff\ used for normalization by a molecular mass ($\Sigma_{\rm mol}^{\rm kpc}$) weighted average over the selected regions for that galaxy.

 For each variable pair $(x,y)$ we distill the median and 16{-}84\% percentile in $y$ as a function of $x$.
 To do this, we apply two dimensional gaussian kernel density estimation (KDE) to the data, allowing the bandwidth to be chosen using the default ``Scott's rule'' implement in \texttt{scipy} (this typically yields bandwidths of $\lesssim 0.3$~dex).
-We evaluate the density on a regularly spaced grid spanning the full range of the data in $x$ and $y$.
+We evaluate the density on a regularly spaced grid spanning the 1{-}99\% range of the data in $x$ and the full range of the data in $y$.
 Then, we calculate the median and 16{-}84\% range in $y$ for each value of $x$ in this grid.
 The results visually match the spine and span of the data well.
 We fit lines to the median trends, but found them to be similar to those found fitting the data and only report the fits to the data.

 We emphasize that the choice to fit $y$ (i.e., \taudep\ or \eff ) while treating $x$ (cloud-scale gas properties) as an independent variable has a significant impact on our results.
 Our data show significant scatter compared to the dynamic range in both $x$ and $y$, and many of the correlations that we examine are relatively weak.
 Fitting $x$ as a function of $y$ or conducting a bivariate fit would yield different results.
 Our adopted scheme is motivated by the desire to address the question ``Given some cloud-scale gas properties, how well can we predict \taudep ?'' (see \S \ref{sec:intro}).
 Our selection (\S \ref{sec:selection}) also imposes a strong selection in $x$, which would need to be carefully accounted for in any bivariate fit \citep[see, e.g.,][]{LEROY13SFGAS} but does not affect our adopted approach.
 The key point for the reader is that rigorous comparison to our fitting results should consider the same formulation of dependent and independent variable.